Mary Morris (doctor): Early life and education

-Morris was born on 9 April 1873 in Dolgellau, Montgomeryshire in Wales.
-She was the daughter of Reverend Samuel D. Morris, RN, a naval chaplain.
+Morris was born on 9 April 1873 in Dolgellau, Merionethshire in Wales.
+She was the daughter of Reverend Samuel D. Morris, a Royal Navy chaplain.
 Morris grew up in Malta.
 Her father died while helping the sick on the flagship HMS Victoria when it had a collision with another warship and 358 crew members died (about half of Victoria's crew).

 Morris returned to Wales with her mother and sister, Rose Adelaide Morris.
 She attended high school in Carmarthen in 1883 and passed the Trinity College London senior examinations in December 1888.
 She also passed the Royal Academy of Music, Swansea Centre senior division Honours for elements of music that year.

 She went on to study medicine at the University College of Wales in Aberystwyth (examined by the University of London), with her preliminary scientific M.B. a second division pass in 1895.
 She completed her medical training at the London (RFH) Society of Medicine for Women, graduating with a 2nd division pass in 1896.
-She was the first female doctor from Aberystwyth.
+She was the first female doctor educated from Aberystwyth.

 Medical career

 Morris worked at the Great Ormond Street Children's Hospital in London, the North Devon Infirmary, and Bristol Royal Hospital for Sick Children and Women before becoming the first female Medical Inspector of School Children and a private practitioner in Bath.

 She became the first School Medical Inspector in Bath and the first woman in this role, despite an interview question by one alderman on the council sub-committee, as to whether she would "inspect both boys and girls."
 She examined over 2,500 children in her first four months and found 200 with physical defects and 81 "mental defective cases."
 In her first annual report she was commended for "the assiduity with which she had performed her duties."
 Her published summary reports covered nutrition, dental care, physical and mental health, and appropriate growth and development examinations.

 She undertook 'bacteriological' research at the Royal Mineral Water Hospital into 'the pain and misery' of rheumatoid arthritis, the origins of which were not well understood at the time.
 In 1909, Morris became the commandant of the Nursing Division of the local St John Ambulance Service, which provided nursing and medical aid at major public events such as the Royal Pageant.
-In 1910, she attended the training camp for the Women's Sick and Wounded Convoy Corp. under the War Office management at Studland Bay, near Swannage.
+In 1910, she attended the training camp for the Women's Sick and Wounded Convoy Corp. under the War Office management at Studland Bay, near Swanage.
 She described the activities and praised the military discipline involved and said that "the training is exceedingly useful ... for all voluntary detachments, whether under St. John Ambulance or the Red Cross."
 She set and examined scientific studies at a Bathwick Ladies (girls) School, trained young people and parents in first aid and hygiene, was local secretary for The After Care Association for Poor Persons Discharged Recovered from Asylums for the Insane, and briefed the Bath Literary and Philosophical Association on the challenges of care for the "feeble minded."